Surveyor Negligence – Can I Sue my Building Surveyor?

 A recent Court case shows how careful you have to be when purchasing a property with the intentions of letting it out.
 In the Scullion vs Bank of Scotland case, the buyer had relied solely on the valuation that had been carried out on behalf of the lender by their surveyor.
 This valuation stated that the property was of a certain value and that the rental income from the property would be £2,000 per month.

-However, in reality this valuation turned out to be wildly inaccurate.
+However, in reality this buy to let valuation turned out to be wildly inaccurate.
 The buyer only managed to receive a rental income of £1,050 per month, which was not enough even to cover the mortgage.
 The buyer then took the lender to Court for professional negligence, and the Court ruled in favour of the buyer; but the decision was then overturned in the Court of Appeal.
 In rejecting the professional negligence claim, the Court of Appeal said that the potential buyer of a property should not rely on the valuation provided to the lender, but should instead get their own valuation.